 You are responsible for all material presented in class, including announcements.
 If you are unable to attend class, you should obtain notes from a classmate.
 Write down the names and contact information for two of your classmates below so you'll have someone to contact if you need notes.
 You may also post in the message boards on the course web site to share notes or lecture recordings.
+Because you may be asked for your notes by a classmate, be sure to write down all announcements, even if they do not apply to you.
+Your classmates may need these.

-Name:
+Jame:

-E-mail:
+-mail: -

-Phone:
+hone:

 Other (IM etc.):

-Name:
+Jame:

-E-mail:
+-mail:

-Phone:
+hone:

 Other (IM etc.):